The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 • Which neurotransmitters are associated with or involved with anxiety?

-• Why do certain people, places or things trigger anxiety?
+• Why do certain people, places, or things trigger anxiety?

-• What happens during the fight-or-flight response and how does it relate to anxiety?
+• What happens during the fight-or-flight response, and how does it relate to anxiety?

-Understanding how anxiety works can shine a light on an area where most of us are in the dark.
+Understanding how anxiety works can illuminate an area where you might be in the dark.

-So… let's dive in and shine a light on anxiety and the brain using neuroscience as our guide.
+So let's dive in and shine a light on anxiety and the brain using neuroscience as our guide.

 Please note: this article is not meant to be taken as medical advice.
 The content provided is for informational purposes only.
 Consult with your doctor or healthcare provider before changing your diet, prescriptions, or making any other health-related changes.